Gagandeepvjy/Research-Agent/README.md

 ### Architecture & Workflow

+-- Add your Gemini API Key and Tavily Search API key into .env file

 1. **User submits a query** via the web interface.
 2. **Search Node**: Tavily tool fetches up to 8 relevant sources for the query.
 3. **Extract Node**: For each source, trafilatura (HTML) or PyPDF2 (PDF) extracts readable text.
 Blocked or empty sources are skipped.